isaidspaghetti/stream-hubspot-contacts/README.md

 The `chatClient` and `channel` states determine what to render on the page.
 After a successful response from the backend, these states will return truthy, and the Stream Chat components will be rendered.

-To create a fully functional chat `<Component />` from scratch would be a monumentous task.
+To create a fully functional chat `<Component />` from scratch would be a monumental task.
 Using the Stream's Components is a prudent use of time.
-Keep in mind that the Stream Chat Componenets used here are the most basic, but Stream offers seemingly endless customization.
+Keep in mind that the Stream Chat Components used here are the most basic, but Stream offers seemingly endless customization.
 These libraries are easily imported in this file's import block:

 ```jsx
 //frontend/App.js